1.1 Playing Table

 8.10 Rack Templates

-Rack Templates are a thin piece of plastic used to rack the balls for a “tight” rack.
-This piece of equipment is allowed to be used during a match under the following conditions:
+Rack templates are a thin piece of plastic or cloth used to rack the balls instead of a traditional rack.
+This piece of equipment is allowed to be used during a match as long as both players have the option to use the template

 9.1 Membership Dues